Sakrac/struse/README.md

  #define STRUSE_IMPLEMENTATION

-Samples.cpp contains some trivial use cases for reference, it is not a part of the library.
+[Samples](tree/master/samples) contains basic, precompile hash and xml parsing samples using struse classes in a variety of ways.

 struse is a collection of string parsing and string modification classes that are intended to work together to simplify parsing blocks of text, building blocks of text.

 StrUse is a little bit different from built-in string types and classes in that it has multiple classes to interface with string data.

 * '**strref**' is a string reference class that refers to text rather than copying.
 There are a variety of ways to search and iterate over text blocks using strref.
 * '**strown**' is a scope-based (stack) modifiable string (char[])